-The inflow of foreign aid may not only stimulate output but also prices.
+The inflow of foreign aid may not only stimulate output, but also prices.
 The second row of Table 2 reports the effect of aid on inflation (measured as the log of the annual percentage change in consumer prices).
 As the coefficients indicate, the inflation regressions are noisy and inconclusive.
-Since many developing countries at this time controlled inflation through foreign exchange controls with fluctuating black market premia (Brian Pinto 1989), this lack of a pattern may not be much of a surprise.
-Yet, even without any discernable effect on domestic prices or quantities, the aid windfall may show up in the exchange rate.
+Since many developing countries at this time controlled inflation through foreign exchange controls with fluctuating black market premia (Pinto 1989), this lack of a pattern may not be much of a surprise.
+Yet even without any discernable effect on domestic prices or quantities, the aid windfall may show up in the exchange rate.

-A surge in foreign exchange in any form (including aid) can cause an appreciation in the exchange rate, thereby shifting production to nontradeables and demand to tradeables.
-This so-called Dutch Disease phenomenon may result in a loss of competitiveness in the export sector, which, in turn, may slow long-run growth as export industries are typically technological leaders within a country (Raghuram G. Rajan and Arvind Subramanian 2008).
-Following Rodrik (2007, 11), we generate a measure of real exchange rate undervaluation using data from the Penn World Tables.
-Row 3 in Table 2 reports the effect of aid on the log of real exchange rate undervaluation.
-In the instrumented regressions, we do not find any evidence for real appreciation of the exchange rate.
-In fact, the coefficients, though statistically insignificant, indicate devaluation.
+A surge in foreign exchange in any form (including aid) can cause an appreciation in the exchange rate, thereby shifting production to non-tradables and demand to tradeables.
+This so-called Dutch Disease phenomenon may therefore result in a loss of competitiveness in the export sector, which in turn may slow long-run growth as export industries are typically technological leaders within a country (Rajan and Subramanian 2005).
+Following Rodrik (2007, 11), we generate a measure of real exchange rate undervaluation using data from the Penn World Tables.3 Row 3 in Table 2 reports the effect of aid on the log of real-exchange-rate undervaluation.
+In the instrumented regressions, we interestingly do not find any evidence for real appreciation of the exchange rate-in fact the coefficients, though statistically insignificant, indicate devaluation.4